oliverscheer/your-docker-image-is-not-secure/README.md

 ENTRYPOINT [ "./entrypoint.sh" ]
 ```

-The critical line the line starting with `ARG`.
-Everything else is only for demostration purpose.
+The critical line is the line starting with `ARG`.
+Everything else is only for demonstrative purposes.
-The line with the `install-some-prerequisites.sh` file is required to install requirements that are not public available, for example special private packages.
+The line with the `install-some-prerequisites.sh` file is mandatory to install requirements that are not public available, for example special private packages.

-You can build the image with the following command, where you pass a secret password (P@ssw0rd) to docker with the `--builad-arg` argument.
-You may need `--build-arg` for retrieve some packages from internal/local/remote/non-public repositories.
+You can build the image with the following command, where you pass a secret password (P@ssw0rd) to Docker with the `--builad-arg` argument.
+You may need `--build-arg` to retrieve some packages from internal/local/remote/non-public repositories.

 ```bash
 docker build -t myunsecureimage --build-arg SECRETPASSWORD=P@assw0rd .
 ```

-You publish this image to any repository for usage by others.
-Those "others" can now retrieve important data from your image with the `docker history` [command](https://docs.docker.com/engine/reference/commandline/history/):
+Assume you publish this image to any repository for usage by others, those "others" can now retrieve important data from your image with the `docker history` [command](https://docs.docker.com/engine/reference/commandline/history/):

 ```bash
 docker history myunsecureimage:latest
 ```

-The Output will look similar to this:
+The output will look similar to this:

 ```text
 IMAGE          CREATED        CREATED BY                                      SIZE      COMMENT